Deep-ICE: the first globally optimal algorithm for minimizing 0-1 loss in two-layer ReLU and maxout networks: Introduction

-However, finding the ERM solution of a NN remains extremely challenging. \citep{goel2020tight} showed that minimizing the training error of two-layer ReLU networks under squared loss is NP-hard, even in the realizable setting (i.e., determining whether zero misclassification is achievable).
+However, finding the ERM solution of a neural network remains extremely challenging. \citet{goel2020tight} showed that minimizing the training error of two-layer ReLU networks under squared loss is NP-hard, even in the realizable setting (i.e., determining whether zero misclassification is achievable).
 This result was later extended to $L^{p}$ loss with $0\leq p<\infty$ \citep{froese2022computational,hertrich2022facets}.
-In practice, this difficulty is further compounded when optimizing discrete loss functions, such as the 0-1 loss, since the ultimate goal typically involves comparing classification accuracy.
+In practice, this difficulty is further compounded when optimizing discrete loss functions, such as the 0-1 loss (count the number of misclassification), since the ultimate goal typically involves comparing classification accuracy.
 Even in the simplest case—linear classification using a single hyperplane—the problem of minimizing discrete losses such as the 0-1 loss is NP-hard.
-The best-known exact algorithm for 0-1 loss linear classification has a worst-case time complexity of $O\left(N^{D+1}\right)$ \citep{he2023efficient}.
+The best-known exact algorithm for 0-1 loss linear classification has a worst-case time complexity of $O\left(N^{D+1}\right)$, where $N$ is the number of data $D$ is the number of features \citep{he2023efficient}.

-Nevertheless, because NNs has finite VC-dimension \citep{bartlett2019nearly}, this implies that NNs can, in principle, be trained exactly in polynomial time \citep{mohri2012foundations}.
-Unfortunately, no known algorithm has been proposed to train NN exactly.
-Perhaps the closest work is that of \citep{arora2016understanding}, who proposed a \emph{one-by-one} \emph{enumeration} \emph{strategy} to train a two-layer ReLU NN to global optimality for \emph{convex} objective functions.
-However, \citep{arora2016understanding} only provided pseudo-code and a time complexity analysis, with no publicly available code or empirical analysis to support their claims.
-Additionally, they did not demonstrate how to enumerate the hyperplane partitions.
-Instead, they assume these partitions are already to provided.
-As such, their discussion appears more like a conjecture, suggesting that a polynomial-time algorithm exists for this problem, rather than presenting an immediately executable solution. \citep{hertrich2022facets} extended the result of \citep{arora2016understanding} to concave loss functions; the two-layer ReLU network with $K$ hidden neurons can be solved in $O\left(2^{K}N^{DK}\mathit{poly}\left(N,D,K\right)\right)$ time.
-Furthermore, \citep{froese2022computational,hertrich2022facets} demonstrated that the \emph{one-by-one} enumeration strategy of \citep{arora2016understanding} is \textbf{optimally efficient} in terms of worst-case complexity.
+Nevertheless, since neural networks (NNs) have finite VC-dimension \citep{bartlett2019nearly}, they can, in principle, be trained exactly in polynomial time \citep{mohri2012foundations}.
+The closest related work is that of \citet{arora2016understanding}, who proposed a one-by-one enumeration strategy to train a two-layer ReLU NN to global optimality for convex objective functions. \citet{hertrich2022facets} later extended their result to concave loss functions.
+However, both studies provide only pseudocode and a vague complexity analysis, without publicly available implementations or empirical validation.
+Moreover, they do not show how to enumerate the hyperplane partitions; instead, they assume these partitions are given.